 - Respond Promptly: You should do your best to respond to your business communications as quickly as possible.
 This is a customer service issue that should not be underestimated.
 By not responding promptly you seem unorganized, uncaring or worse yet, risk being outperformed by your competitors who understand the importance of appearing efficient and on the ball.

 There you have it!
 These very important issues will certainly allow your business communications to rise above the majority who do not take the time to understand and master these issues.
+While texting isn’t really e-mail, I do have an article for you to review since more and more business folks are using texting in their business communications.
+READ: Business Texting Etiquette: 10 Tips for Professionals

 When forging new business relationships and solidifying established partnerships, the level of professionalism and courtesy you relay in your business e-mail communications will always gain clients over the competition that may be anemic, uninformed or just plain lazy in this area.